Variation to electricity generation licence - SA Power Networks

-The Commission has received a request from SA Power Networks to vary its electricity generation licence to enable the operation of up to 300 megawatts of temporary generation at Edinburgh and Lonsdale.
+The Commission has received an application from SA Power Networks to vary its electricity generation licence, to extend its authorisation to operate:

 On 27 September 2017, the Commission varied the electricity generation licence held by SA Power Networks to enable the operation of aero-derivative turbines with a maximum capacity of 154MW at Edinburgh, and aero derivative turbines with a maximum capacity of 123.2MW at Lonsdale, for the period 27 September 2017 to 1 June 2020 (inclusive).